 Working with the child and family in this way: avoids discipline-specific programmes; ensures new learning is relevant to the child and family’s situation, routines and culture; provides daily opportunities to practice new skills.
 While fun and games are part of these activities as much as possible, children are learning to take their part in the life of the family.

-All natural activities proved opportunities to develop understand and skills in all aspects of child development; posture, movement, dexterity, communication, cognition, seeing, hearing, touching, etc. They also provide early learning about relationships, emotions, consequences, sequences and purpose.
+All natural activities provide opportunities to develop understanding and skills in all aspects of child development; posture, movement, dexterity, communication, cognition, seeing, hearing, touching, etc. They also provide early learning about relationships, emotions, consequences, sequences and purpose.
 As an example, all of this can happen in the activity of getting a child dressed at the start of the day.
 Practitioners can offer guidance in this when a parent is finding difficulties because of the child’s physical or sensory challenges.

 The paediatric physiotherapist, Sophie Levitt, has pioneered this approach.
 We read in her Basic Abilities – a whole approach that it is –

 ‘...a new practical approach for those caring for a child with multiple disabilities.
 For the first time parents are enabled to use the child’s everyday routine as part of a developmental programme that will help the whole child...

 ‘With its positive approach, its emphasis on what the child can do and its methods which reinforce each other to benefit every aspect of development, this warm enlightened book enables parents to make a genuine contribution to their child’s [development and learning].
 The integrated functional approach also provides a framework into which professionals can add their own special knowledge and skills.’
 (From the publisher.)